pickledbees/clinic_sim/README.md

 both projects use Github Actions to perform CD to the App Service.
 The workflow ```.yml``` files can be found [here](.github/workflows/main_abcclinic.yml).

 ## Quickstart
-For the TAP assessment period, this quickstart will work (DB and environment variables are all set up).
+For the TAP assessment period, this quickstart will work for **Windows** (DB and environment variables are all set up).

 2. Install [NodeJS](https://nodejs.org/en/) if not already installed.
 Any version >10.11.0 should work.
 3. In the root directory, run ```npm install``` to install dependencies